Skip to content

 Terminal window

-npx impact-gate impact --path . --since origin/main
+npx impact-gate review --path . --since origin/main

 Terminal window

-npx impact-gate impact --path . --since v2.1.0
+npx impact-gate review --path . --since v2.1.0

 03